ptyadana/Python-Projects-Dojo/readme.md

    + 31.01.CSV File
    + 31.02.Pickling
    + 32.Web Scraping with beautiful soup

+### 100 Python Exercises Evaluate and Improve Your Skills
+   + Exercise 01-25

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details